doczi-dominik/evadere-dwm/README.md

-# letizia-dwm
+# evadere-dwm
-The window manager used for `dotfiles-letizia`
+The window manager used for `dotfiles-evadere`